 • Overall vitality: In one survey, practitioners reported that yoga improved their energy (84.5%), happiness (86.5%), and sleep (68.5%).

-• What changes outdoors is the context — and context matters more than people expect.
+• What changes outdoors is the context.
+And context, it turns out, pulls more weight than people give it credit for.

 What People Get Wrong About the Switch Outside